BruceRanger/MandArt/MandArt.docc/B0-Background.md

 But there is a maximum square of the distance that the next try can reach.
 We can use that information to define a fraction to tack onto the recorded value of number of tries.
+That gives us our desired fractional number of tries.

 That allows us to vary the colors in the picture from pixel to pixel by such a small amount that we can't notice it.
+We call that color smoothing.